Hold Back The River (James Bay) - Custom Wedding Lyrics

 A Song for Anna

-Every change points in the same direction: from resistance to acceptance, from loneliness to partnership, from past tense to present.
+Every change points in the same direction, from resistance to acceptance, from loneliness to partnership, from past tense to present.
 Daniel rebuilt the song's emotional architecture while keeping it unmistakably "Hold Back The River."

 James Bay's voice sits in an exposed register on this track with minimal production, which means every syllable replacement needs to match the intimacy of the original.
 That made vocal matching especially tricky -- Bay's raw, breathy delivery is hard to replicate across dozens of changed words.